wizcamp/wizcamp-realms-demo/STUDENT-INSTRUCTIONS.md

 npm run format       # Clean up your code formatting
 ```

+### 💡 Codespaces Tips

+**Terminal Keybindings**: If you see a message about "keybindings don't go to the terminal," click "Configure Terminal Settings" and enable "Send Keybindings to Shell" for smoother terminal experience.

+**Everything Configured**: Dark Dracula theme, extensions, and formatting are pre-configured - no manual setup needed!

 ### React DevTools
 1. Install React DevTools browser extension
 2. Use Components tab to inspect state